-Employment, training and in-demand roles have had a spotlight shone on them as a result of Labor’s Jobs and Skills Summit taking place in early September, 2022.
+Employment, training and in-demand roles have had a spotlight shone on them as a result of Labor’s Jobs and Skills Summit taking place in early September 2022.

-According to Government projections, Australia’s workforce faces a skills shortage in key sectors — and an influx of qualified workers are needed.
+According to Government projections, Australia’s workforce faces a skills shortage in key sectors — and an influx of qualified workers is needed.
 With early childhood education right near the top of that list, now could be the time to explore how to become an early childhood educator.

 Insights into the national skills shortage